DoctorWkt/acwj/22_Design_Locals/Readme.md

 once they have been copied or placed there?
 To do this, I will add a `posn` field into each local symbol table entry.
-This will indicate the offset of the variable below the frame base pointer. positive, it will indicate the register number that has been allocated to it.
+This will indicate the offset of the variable below the frame base pointer.

 Looking at the
 [BNF Grammar for C](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html),